Fees and Funding

 - A £10 administration fee is applicable to the direct debit arrangement.
 This must be paid in full at time of enrolment

 - Default in any payment will result in enrolment on the course/programme of study becoming invalid.

 Part-time HE students applying for funding may avail of the following enhanced arrangement:

-- £75 deposit to be paid at time of enrolment and liability form and direct debit mandate to be signed.
+- £75 deposit to be paid at time of enrolment alongside evidence of funding application such as acknowledgement email or confirmation from Student Finance NI.
+Liability form and direct debit mandate must also be signed.